-read (frames)
+read(frames)

-Read samples from the stream.
+Read samples from the stream into a NumPy array.

-The function doesn't return until all requested frames have been read - this may involve waiting for the operating system to supply the data.
+The function doesn't return until all requested frames have been read - this may involve waiting for the operating system to supply the data (except if no more than read_available frames were requested).